diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2024-05-15-using-contract-testing-for-your-microsservices.md

     <a href="/assets/img/contract-testing/unit_tests.gif"><img src="/assets/img/contract-testing/unit_tests.gif"></a><figcaption style="text-align: center">Source: <a href="https://pactflow.io/how-pact-works/?utm_source=ossdocs&utm_campaign=getting_started#slide-1">PactFlow</a></figcaption>
 </figure>

 With unit tesing, we can simulate the behaviour of the server without actually starting it.
 This means that we do not need to start in instance of it everytime we want to run a test in the client.
-However, it's also more prone to errors, since the expected implementation of the server can actually diverge from the actual implementation.
+However, it's also more error prone, since the expected implementation of the server can actually diverge from the actual implementation.
 This means that we may actually be setting up our mock with wrong data and having wrong expectations in tests, and we may never find until the error comes up in integration testing or in a live environment.

 ## Contract testing